gfxfundamentals/webgl-fundamentals/README.md

 appear complicated is the way in which it's used.
 The complications are added by the programmer.
 WebGL itself is simple.

-These lessons try to show that simplicity and well as teach the fundamentals of 2D math and 3D math so readers can hopefully have an easier time writing their own WebGL programs and understanding the complexity that other programmers pile on
+These lessons try to show that simplicity as well as teach the fundamentals of 2D math and 3D math so readers can hopefully have an easier time writing their own WebGL programs and understanding the complexity that other programmers pile on